whuff739/helga-opslog/README.md

 ### Usage

-Adding an entry:
+adding an entry:
 `!opslog foo`

+show last 5 entries:
+`!opslog` or `!opslog show`

+show x number of entries:
+`!opslog show x`

-Deleting an entry:
+deleting an entry:

-A user can only delete entries they created.
-Only the most previous entry can be deleted.
+(A user can only delete the most recent entry they created.)
 `!opslog deletelast`

-Searching:

 searching all entries:
 `!opslog search foo`